zhenglong1603/tp/docs/DeveloperGuide.md

 Instead of showing time in the 24-hour format (e.g., 13:00), the system will display it in a 12-hour format with AM/PM notation
 (e.g. 1:00 PM).
 This change aims to improve readability and align with common user preferences, particularly for those who may not be familiar with the 24-hour clock.
 It will also help reduce confusion when viewing or managing appointment times in the user interface.

+4. Currently, the `addmr` command only allows adding a medical report to a patient by NRIC.
+We plan to implement a feature that extends this functionality to allow adding a medical report by index as well.
+This will provide users with more flexibility in how they add medical reports.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Efforts**